Late Night with Conan O'Brien: Episodes during the 2007–2008 writer's strike

-After two months of being off-air, the first show to air during the 2007–2008 Writers Guild of America strike on January 2, 2008 featured a small musical segment at the beginning of the show detailing O'Brien's newly grown beard in a show of support for the striking writers.
+After two months of being off-air, the first show to air during the 2007–2008 Writers Guild of America strike on January 2, 2008, featured a small musical segment at the beginning of the show detailing O'Brien's newly grown beard in a show of support for the striking writers.
 At the beginning of the January 28 episode, it was revealed that Conan had shaved his beard, which was followed with a similar musical segment.

 Several times during the episodes produced during the writer's strike, O'Brien would kill time by spinning his wedding ring on his desk, which he previously only did during rehearsals.
 His personal best was 41 seconds, achieved during an un-aired rehearsal.
 After several unsuccessful on-air attempts to break his record, during the show originally broadcast on February 9, 2008, O'Brien broke his record for endurance ring spinning, setting a time of 51 seconds by coating his wedding ring with Vaseline and spinning it on a Teflon surface.
 The feat was accomplished with the help of MIT physics professor Peter Fisher.
-These episodes are considered by most fans to be the magnum opus of O'Brien's television career, considering the spontaneity of each episode.
-The strike also gave rise to associate producer Jordan Schlansky's repeated appearances on the show as an embellished version of himself.
+The strike also gave rise to associate producer Jordan Schlansky's repeated appearances on the show as an exaggerated version of himself.

 "Feud" with Jon Stewart and Stephen Colbert

-Early on in the later half of the 2007–2008 Writer's Guild strike, Conan O'Brien accused his show of being the sole cause of presidential candidate Mike Huckabee's status in the polls, due to his use of the Walker, Texas Ranger Lever while Chuck Norris was coincidentally sponsoring Huckabee.
+Early on in the later half of the 2007–2008 Writer's Guild strike, Conan O'Brien claimed credit for presidential candidate Mike Huckabee's popularity in opinion polling, due to his use of the Walker, Texas Ranger Lever while Chuck Norris was coincidentally sponsoring Huckabee.
 Stephen Colbert made the claim that because of "the Colbert bump," he was responsible for Huckabee's current success in the 2008 presidential race.
-O'Brien claimed that he was responsible for Colbert's success because he had made mention of him on his show.
-In response, Jon Stewart, host of The Daily Show, claimed that he was responsible for the success of O'Brien, and in turn the success of Huckabee and Colbert.
+O'Brien then claimed to be responsible for Colbert's success; in response, Jon Stewart, host of The Daily Show, claimed that he was responsible for the success of O'Brien, and in turn the success of both Huckabee and Colbert.
 This resulted in a three-part comedic battle among the three hosts, with all three appearing on each other's shows.
 The feud ended on Late Night with an all-out mock brawl between the three talk-show hosts.